dsolodow/dsolodow.github.io/_posts/2014-10-21-powershell-profile-tips-tricks.md

 * Don't make your profile script something that takes a long time to run as you'll run it a lot
 * _It's a PowerShell script, treat it accordingly.
 This means comment it, format it appropriately, put it in version control, etc._
   [http://windowsitpro.com/blog/my-12-powershell-best-practices](http://windowsitpro.com/blog/my-12-powershell-best-practices)
-* Do share cool tricks or ideas with your co-workers, fellow IndyPosh members, the PowerShell community
+* Do share cool tricks or ideas with your co-workers, the PowerShell community, blog readers, etc.
 * Let your profile grow organically; when in doubt [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle)
 * Remember: help [about_profiles](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles)